LeiRui/dataset_with_updates/README.md

 END
 ```
 cq1 calculates the 500ms average of the target metric, and stores the aggregation results as a new time series in the database (we output the result time series in result.csv).
-cql is executed at 500ms intervals and each execution covers the time range between 2 seconds prior to now() and now().
+The execution interval of cq1 is 500ms, which is the same length as the group by interval, and each execution covers the time range from 2 seconds before now() to now().

 Notice that aggregations for most time intervals will be computed multiple times, which is four in this implementation.
 Therefore, delayed data points in the input dataset could lead to updates of the periodic aggregated results.
+As illustrated in the figure below, the four red lines represent four calculations of the average statistic for the time interval [t5,t6).

 ![cq1](https://github.com/LeiRui/dataset_with_updates/assets/33376433/d6af9def-abbb-4f9f-ae29-66e59ea92730)